- Holidays and Celebrations»

 - Poker Party for older teen boys (and sometimes girls).
 All you need is a deck of cards.
 Poker chips are optional but make it a lot of fun.
 Poker chips can be found rather inexpensively almost anywhere.

 - Slumber Party or Pajama Party for girls.
 Girls love staying up late and gossiping.
+Another great opportunity for finger foods.

 - Dancing Boogie Heads-If you can afford it, this looks like a lot of fun.